 The ProShares S&P MidCap 400 Dividend Aristocrats ETF (CBOE:REGL) is by no means alarmingly expensive.
 It is merely pricey compared to basic, passively managed index funds that track the S&P MidCap 400 Index.
 That is not surprising because dividend funds are usually more expensive than basic cap-weighted equity strategies.

 REGL follows the S&P MidCap 400 Dividend Aristocrats Index, which mandates that member firms have boosted payouts for 15 consecutive years.
 The strategy is a winner.
-Over the past three years, this ETF to buy has outperformed the S&P MidCap 400 by nearly 200 basis points with less volatility.
+Over the three years that ended in June, this ETF to buy has outperformed the S&P MidCap 400 by nearly 200 basis points with less volatility.

-Adding to REGL’s ETF to buy status, the fund ranks No. 2 in Morningstar’s universe of 373 mid-cap value funds.
-REGL allocates 46.60% of its weight to financial services and industrial stocks.
+REGL allocates 54% of its weight to financial services and industrial stocks.

 Todd Shriber does not own any of the aforementioned securities.